Devin Leigh

 Biography

-Devin Leigh is a historian of the Atlantic World who so far has researched and written mostly about connections between the Caribbean, West Africa, and Great Britain in the eighteenth century.
-His research has appeared in a number of journals, including Atlantic Studies, the Journal of Caribbean History, and History in Africa.
-In addition to teaching at USF, he teaches African, Latin American, and World History at San Francisco State University and the University of California, Berkeley.
+Devin Leigh is a historian of the Atlantic World who studies connections between the Caribbean, West Africa, and Great Britain in the eighteenth century.
+His research has appeared in a number of academic journals, including Atlantic Studies, the Journal of Caribbean History, and History in Africa.
+In addition to teaching at USF, he teaches Global Studies at the University of California, Berkeley.

 Expertise